Recruiting

 If you're using the laptop-hugging method:

-• Send an illustration, photo, or step-by-step instructions of how the laptop hugging works (placeholder for resources here)
+Send an illustration, photo, or step-by-step instructions on how the laptop hugging works.

-We want to make sure all users are represented in our research.
-The VA Recruitment Checker is a tool to help us keep track of who we've talked to.
+We want to make sure all users are represented in our research, and so we try to recruit a diverse sample that includes people from underserved groups.
+The VA Recruitment Checker is a tool that can help us do that:

 Referrals for research